Do Portable Hand Washing Stations Reuse Water?

 Holding Tanks for Used Water

 Every portable hand washing station contains a vital component: the holding tank that captures used water after each wash.
-These reservoirs function as temporary storage units, preventing environmental contamination until proper disposal occurs.
+These reservoirs serve as temporary storage units, preventing environmental contamination until proper disposal can occur.

 • Capacity typically ranges from 15-45 gallons, depending on station model